cmd-karan/E-Attendance-based-on-YOLO_v3/README.md

-# E-Attendance-System-based-on-YOLO_v3
+# E-Attendance-System-based-on-YOLOv3-Darknet-Model
-A digital E-Attendance System based on YOLOv3(You-Only-Look-Once) Model.
+E-Attendance System is based on recognizing the presence of the students using Facial Recognition and then maintaining the records of the students' attendance on MySQL Database.
+So, the core idea of our problem is **Object Detection**.
-It does Facial Recognition of each student sitting in the class and based on that it marks the attendance in the MySQL Database.
+**Object Detection = Object Localisation + Object Recognition(Object Classification)**